jestinmj/devsecops-cdp-course/infrastructure-as-code/automated-hardening-using-ansible/Readme.md

     - ansible-galaxy install dev-sec.os-hardening
     - ansible-playbook -i inventory.ini ansible-hardening.yml
 ```
+The purpose of this Ansible code is to automate the hardening of a production server by installing and running a playbook that applies security settings.

+Here's a breakdown of the code:
+- stage: prod: This specifies that the deployment is for a production environment.
+- image: willhallonline/ansible:2.16-ubuntu-22.04: This specifies the Docker image to use for the deployment, which is a specific version of Ansible (2.16) on an Ubuntu 22.04 base image.
+- before_script: This section runs a series of commands before the Ansible playbook is executed.
+These commands:
+    - Create a .ssh directory and add a private SSH key to it.
+    - Set the permissions of the private key to 600 (read and write for the owner only).
+    - Start the SSH agent and add the private key to it.
+    - Add the SSH server's fingerprint to the known_hosts file.
+- script: This section runs the Ansible playbook.
+The playbook is executed with the following steps:
+    - Adds a host to the inventory.ini file, specifying the production server as the host.
+    - Installs the dev-sec.os-hardening Ansible role, which is a collection of playbooks and tasks for hardening an operating system.
+    - Runs the ansible-hardening.yml playbook, which applies the security settings defined in the role.

+In summary, this code is used to automate the hardening of a production by installing and running an Ansible playbook that applies security settings to the server.

+> With the echo command, we are simply copying the contents of the private key variable stored in Gitlab CI into the id_rsa file under ~/.ssh inside the container.
+eval runs the command ssh-agent in the background and sends the key whenever SSH asks for a key in an automated fashion.

 Save changes to the file using the Commit changes button.